-“I also want to tattoo the second generation, when mothers come back with their kids,” smiles Swen, when he looks at his classic traditional motifs that adorn all the walls of the stylishly furnished shop.
+“I also want to tattoo the second generation, when mothers come back with their kids,” smiles Swen, when he looks at his traditional and Japanese tattoo flash that adorn all the walls of the stylishly furnished shop.

 Good Old Times Tattoo is just as timeless as the tattoo styles offered here.
-Traditional, Japanese, Neo-Traditional or Blackwork – all this takes place away from any trend or hype.
+Traditional and Japanese, all this takes place away from any trend or hype.
 Nevertheless, it is by no means necessary to reflect solely on the past or to step on the spot.
 The look always goes purposefully forward.
 The entire team around Good Old Times Tattoo is always inspired by new influences and techniques.
 The credo is: clean lines, solid colors, clear structure.

 When once a month a guest tattoo artist checks in, he adapts to the motto: